 What Causes Rust?

-Rust is a chemical reaction that can ruin your favorite tools and toys, but you can avoid it!
-And even reverse it.
+Rust is a chemical reaction that can ruin your favorite tools and toys.
+But you can avoid it, and even reverse it.

 What Causes Rust to Form?

+Rust wreaks havoc on your bike, shower curtain rod and iron patio furniture.
 We know that unsightly and often messy reddish- or yellowish-brown flaky coating on some of our favorite metal kitchen, garden and workshop tools and toys all too well.
-But to really understand it, you have to break down the science of it.
+But to really understand it and prevent it, you need to know the science of it.

 The process can be sped up various ways (and ones that you should learn to avoid!), like nature’s minerals, chemicals and temperature fluctuations.
-That’s why, for instance, leaving a bike or gardening tools outside instead of in the garage is a bad idea.
+That’s why leaving a bike or gardening tools outside instead of in the garage is a bad idea.

-Keep your favorite metal stuff inside when not in use, you should also make sure it is completely dry when storing it away.
-Another tip is to use spray-on wax and oil coatings for your tools and toys.
+Keep your favorite metal stuff inside when not in use, and make sure it is completely dry when storing it away.
+Another tip: Use spray-on wax and oil coatings for your tools and toys.

-The Farmers’ Almanac also suggests using potatoes, especially for de-rusting your knives.
-“Sprinkle a little salt or baking soda onto the potato and then rub it over the rust spot, or just insert the knife into a potato and let it sit.
+The Farmers’ Almanac also suggests using potatoes, especially for de-rusting your knives: “Sprinkle a little salt or baking soda onto the potato and then rub it over the rust spot, or just insert the knife into a potato and let it sit.
 The oxalic acid in the potato helps to dissolve the rust.”